Information and discussion on all aspects of British photographic history

 According to the author, Robert L. Shanebrook, who worked with Kodak for 35 years, this book describes the “secrets” of film manufacturing.
 Actually, it explains how Eastman Kodak makes film.

-More than 200 complex chemical components are coated on to film base in…Continue
+More than 200 complex chemical components are coated on to film base in up…Continue

 Added by Michael Wong on January 30, 2011 at 15:35 — No Comments

-From last year's recreation of an entire room evocative of the ancestral home of Fox Talbot, early photography specialist dealer of 19th and early 20th century photographs from New York,…Continue
+From last year's recreation of an entire room evocative of the ancestral home of Fox Talbot, early photography specialist dealer of 19th and early 20th century photographs from New York, Hans…Continue

 KOSHASHIN, Japanese for period photographs, presents a rare opportunity to view one of the world’s largest collections of early Japanese photography.
 There are more than 230 works in this exhibition, on loan from the personal collection of Edmontonian Arlene Hall.
-This was a private treasure until…Continue
+This was a private treasure until its…Continue

 Added by Michael Wong on January 29, 2011 at 15:03 — No Comments